 With this strategy, the main goal is to exploit the popular saying in the trading world “the trend is your friend”.
 This swing trading strategy uses a combination of moving averages, support and resistance, volatility and a few other tools to maximize profits from the trends in the Forex market.
 At the same, the strategy aims to keep stop losses and drawdowns to a minimum.
+Although this strategy can work well on all timeframes, it is best to be used on the 4h timeframe, which makes it highly suitable for swing traders. |

 In this strategy, the 4h chart is used as the base chart (this is where we screen for potential places on the chart where trading signals may occur) and the 1h timeframe as the signal chart, or the trade chart (where we execute orders according to this strategy).